Google Drive Configuration

 Throughout this process, these instructions prompt you to record certain fields to enter in the Google Drive Configuration tab in Campus.

-In the sidebar on the left, select Credentials under APIs & auth to create an API Key, a OAuth 2 client, and a Service Account.
+2. In the sidebar on the left, select Credentials to create an API Key, a OAuth 2 client, and a Service Account.

 API Key

-Record this Key to include in the information entered on the Google Drive Configuration tab.
-Your API Key will be different from the example below.
+Record this Key to include in the information entered on the Google Drive Configuration tool in Campus.

 OAuth 2.0 Client ID

-3. Enter your URL to Campus as your Authorized Javascript origins value.
-For authorized JavaScript origins you must enter the address of the district’s Campus server starting with https://.
+4. Under Authorized Javascript origins, select Add URI.
+Enter the first part of your Infinite Campus URL, starting with https:// and up to the top-level domain (such as .com or .edu).
 (Do not include trailing / or /campus path.
-If running on a non-standard port, the port number must also be included, ex: http://localhost:8080/.)
+If running on a non-standard port, the port number must also be included, ex: http://mydistrict.com:8080/).

 Your Client ID and Client Secret display.
-Record the Client ID to enter in the Client ID field on the Google Drive Configuration tab.
-Your values will be different from those shown in the example below.
+Record the Client ID to enter in the Client ID field on the Google Drive Configuration tool in Campus.
+This is the OAuth 2.0 Client ID.
+You do not need to record the Client Secret.

 Service Account